-If you use an IPsec DR gateway, you must add the dynamic parameter nonce_size (see section 25.2 General, paragraph Displaying more parameters) and set its value to 16.
+If you use an IPsec DR gateway, you must add the dynamic parameter nonce_size (see section see section 25.2.4 Displaying more parameters) and set its value to 16.
 These gateways will not accept any other nonce size.

 13.3.2.1 Identity